CNC ROUTER GASKET- TABLES AND FIXTURES

-The All Star CNC Gasketing product line consists of four major product groups: Grid Gasketing, In-Board Gasketing, On-Board Gasketing, and Cover Gasketing.
+The All Star CNC Gasketing product line consists of four major product groups that include both adhesive and non-adhesive materials: Grid Gasketing, In-Board Gasketing, On-Board Gasketing, and Cover Gasketing.

 Grid Gasketing Grid Gasketing is placed in the channels of the grid of your vacuum table/pods.
 A non-adhesive material is recommended so as to not leave an adhesive residue in the channel when the gasket is replaced.
 At some point the gasket will fatigue.
 Once this happens and the gasketing is flush with the table surface height it is time to replace as it is no longer an effective sealant.

 The ideal product will fill the channel width-wise evenly and stick above the surface of the channel by roughly 1/16”.
 Also, a rounded channel should be fitted with a round gasket.
 Squared channels should be fitted with squared gasketing products.
 All Star CNC has a Grid Gasket product for each CNC Router Manufacturer.
 The proper Grid Gasketing product for a particular channel size is crucial to maximizing vacuum performance.
 Too narrow and it will slip in the channel.
 Too wide and it will pinch when trying to zero out on the z-depth.